NathanVuSwinburne/NathanVuSwinburne/README.md

 I build **applied AI systems that run in production**, with 5 months of hands-on ML Engineer Intern experience @ Silverpond.

-My experience might sound pretty technical now, but before this, I also worked for 6 months as a Data Analyst Intern @ SW Education. 😁
+My experience might sound pretty techy now, but before this, I also worked for 6 months as a Data Analyst Intern @ SW Education. 😁

 I started from a **data analytics background**, where I learned how to clean messy data, understand business context, communicate insights clearly, and work with non-technical stakeholders.